RSE-Sheffield/RSE-Sheffield.github.io/pages/aboutus/about-rse.md

 Embedding an RSE in your project is therefore equivalent to initiating a collaboration with a researcher specialising in software engineering.
 RSEs are research partners, not simply software developers.
 We have a strong track record of securing funding as Principal Investigators (PIs) and Co-Investigators (Co-Is), as well as co-authoring academic publications.
 Unlike short-term contract staff, we provide continuity: there is no recruitment process required, and no risk of losing expertise at the end of a project due to project/contract expiry and people leaving the University.
 In addition, it gives more opportunity to collaborate again together in the future.

-The University of Sheffield Research Software Engineering (RSE) team was founded in 2016 by two EPSRC RSE fellows to develop research software and support academics/researchers in developing research software.
+The University of Sheffield Research Software Engineering team was founded in 2016 by two EPSRC RSE fellows to develop research software and support academics/researchers in developing research software.